Franka Potente: 1990s

 After finishing high school in Germany, Potente enrolled at the Otto Falckenberg School of Performing Arts in Munich.
-Potente took acting jobs outside school time and appeared in her first movie in the 1995 student film Aufbruch.
+Potente took acting jobs outside school time and appeared in her first movie in the 1995 student film Aufbruch (Departure).
 She was then spotted by a casting agent and appeared in the film Nach Fünf im Urwald (After Five in the Forest Primeval), directed by her then-boyfriend, Hans Christian Schmid.
 She played the role of a 17-year-old girl named Anna who, in search of freedom in an urban environment, runs away from home with a boy who has a crush on her.
 The film premiered at the 1995 Hof International Film Festival and opened in German theaters on 25 April 1996.
 She received the 1996 Bavarian Film Award for Young Talent for her work in this film.
 She subsequently finished her last year of training at the Lee Strasberg Theatre Institute in Manhattan.

 Potente returned to Europe and worked in German and French films; her breakthrough came with 1998's Lola rennt (Run Lola Run) after meeting the director, Tom Tykwer, in a café.
 Specifically written for her persona, her role was that of a woman who needs to obtain 100,000 Deutsche Mark in twenty minutes to save her boyfriend's life.
 Budgeted at US$1 million, the arthouse thriller was a critical and commercial success, grossing US$14.5 million worldwide.
 Variety wrote that her performance was "heroic, fierce, frightened and vulnerable all at once", while eFilmCritic.com called her casting a "smart choice".
 Following her newfound success, she starred opposite Teemu Aromaa in Downhill City (1999), a small-scale drama directed by Finnish director Hannu Salonen, and in the romantic comedy Bin ich schön?, about people having trouble with love and identity, which was released on 17 September 1999 in Germany.